9 Generating gibberish with unigrams

 Wow that’s gibberish…but it’s our gibberish! :D

-While it’s cool that we can generate (unintelligible) text, we still need a way to assess the quality of the model.
+While it’s cool that we can generate (unintelligible) text, and while we’re still a long way from a movie review, we still need a way to assess the quality of the model.

 9.3 Metrics, metrics, metrics!